mathe1/WhatsAppOnlineTracker/README.md

 - tx(text length/count of emoji) - textmessage, e.g. tx(206/1)
 - ph(text length/count of emoji) - textmessage with photo, e.g. ph(3/1)
 - vm(duration) - voice message, duration min:sec red out from label, e.g. vm(1:23)
+- sticker
-- xx(unknown) - other content, maybe possible?
+- xx(unknown) - other content, maybe video, ..

 You may use this [graphical Log-Analyser Tool](https://mathesoft.eu/software/whatsapponlinetracker-analyser/) to show the timeline of the logfile.

 ### Working on / known issues:
 - wish: would nice to autoclick my favorite contact at startup..
-- wish: manage switching contacts
+- wish: manage switching contacts (1st step done in v1.9)
 - bug: if scrolling/jump in/to older messages, the detection logging these old messages, because the feed loading looks for the extension like new messages.
 - problem: vm() logged without duration, maybe duration will display short time later after appear the player container
 - problem without solution until now: messages and "seen" flag will set only when you look at your contact on your smartphone.
 Then it synchronize with browser and there the seen-flag sets.
 In reality the message may have seen much earlier before!
 It seems, the browser goes to a sleep mode after a while (Edge browser in my case).